Rachel Reeves’s potential borrowing plan risks repeat of Truss mini-Budget meltdown, warns financial expert

 But the prime minister’s official spokesperson rejected claims that the government’s plans would trigger uncertainty in the markets.

-Asked whether the fiscal rules set out in the Labour manifesto would stay in place after the Budget amid suggestions a change could spark Truss-style chaos, the prime minister’s official spokesman said: “Obviously, I wouldn’t accept that characterisation.
+Asked whether the fiscal rules set out in the Labour manifesto would stay in place after the Budget amid suggestions a change could spark Truss-style chaos, the prime minister’s official spokesperson said: “Obviously, I wouldn’t accept that characterisation.

 “The government has made clear that one of the first steps of this government is to restore economic stability in the Budget.
 It will absolutely deliver on that, delivering on the robust fiscal rules that were set out in the manifesto.”

-Despite the warnings, the Chancellor is said to be planning to press ahead with the plans, Whitehall sources told The Guardian.
+Despite the warnings, the chancellor is said to be planning to press ahead with the plans, Whitehall sources told The Guardian.

 It comes just days after a resurfaced Treasury research paper from December suggested that rewriting the UK’s fiscal rules could increase the cost of debt.